pankajsen29/ECUSimulator/README.md

 - WPFLibBase (WPF Class Library): Library containing the interface usercontrol for all the wpf view to implement, which will be used by WPFHostLib to initialize and load the view.

-- WPFTraceViewLib (WPF Class Library): it includes the view for showing the CAN trace of the communication.
+- WPFComSettingsViewLib (WPF Class Library): this is the WPF UI implementation of the "Communication Setup" tab.
+It includes the view for modifying the communication settings and initialization of the CAN communication.

-- WPFComSetupViewLib (WPF Class Library): it includes the view for modifying the communication settings and initialization of the CAN communication.
+- WPFTraceViewLib (WPF Class Library): this is the WPF UI implementation of the "Trace" tab.
+It includes the view for showing the CAN trace of the communication.

+- UtilityLib: includes utility methods, e.g., json serialization/deserialization methods, HighPrecisionTimer defintion etc.

+- LoggerLib: Logger library which provides logging functionality to the application using Serilog.

 **<ins>Overall Project structure:<ins>**
  - todo: component diagram to be included